Loans and credit

 There are things you need to think about when taking out a loan or using credit.
-You should ask yourself if all of the following applies:
+You should ask yourself:

-- it’s something you really need right now or if you can save up and buy it in full later
+- Is it something you really need right now or can you save up and buy it in full later?

-- it’ll make your budgeting tight and will be hard to cover bills like rent or food
+- Will repayments make your budgeting tight or make it hard to cover bills like rent or food?

 There’s safe and affordable finance out there.
-Check if you can get no interest or low interest loans from Good Shepherd Microfinance.
+Check if you can get a no interest loan from Good Shepherd.

-Before applying for a loan or credit, use the Australian Securities & Investments Commission’s (ASIC) MoneySmart simple money manager.
+Before applying for a loan or credit, use the simple money manager.
 It can help you work out your budget.